trungminhnguyen/serverspec-core/README.md

 Classifier
 ----------

-The classifier is currently a simple function (`roles()`) taking a hostname as first parameter and returning an array of roles.
-A role is just a string that should also be a subdirectory in the `spec/` directory.
+A role is just a string in :roles: array that should also be a subdirectory in the `spec/` directory.
 In this subdirectory, you can put any test that should be run for the given role.
 Here is a simple example of a directory structure for three roles: